Category Archives: James Dean

 James Dean wasn’t with us for very long, tragically dying at the tender age of twenty-four, but he made three films: Rebel Without a Cause (1955), Giant (1956), and East of Eden (1955), all-powerful showcases and unique.

-In each, Dean gives a brilliant, humanistic, and sometimes tragic performance.
+Dean gives a brilliant, humanistic, and sometimes tragic performance.

 East of Eden, his first film, is the only one he got to preview.
-I hope he liked it because it will live on forever as a gem.
+I hope he liked it because it will live forever as a gem.

 The key to East of Eden is that it reflects on several characters, who are both good andĀ bad, possessing qualities of each, detailing their struggles.